US Open 2023: How to watch the First Round, where to stream free, full broadcast schedule and more

 Here are our recommendations for the best ways to watch the US Open in 2023:

-On top of airing on ESPN, a majority of this year's US Open will stream live on ESPN+, so if you don't want to pay for a pricey cable or streaming package that includes ESPN, this is a budget-friendly alternative.
+On top of airing on ESPN, many of this year's US Open matches will stream live on ESPN+, so if you don't want to pay for a pricey cable or streaming package that includes ESPN, this is a budget-friendly alternative.
+The downside?
+You may not get to stream every primetime match.
 An ESPN+ subscription grants you access to exclusive ESPN+ content including live events like UFC Fight Night and F1 races, fantasy sports tools and premium ESPN+ articles.
 You can stream ESPN+ through an app on your smart TV, phone, tablet, computer and on ESPN.com.

 Hulu’s live TV tier includes access live TV channels, ESPN+ and ad-supported Disney+, meaning you can watch the US Open across almost every channel airing coverage in the US, plus tune in via ESPN+ — and enjoy over 75 other channels.
 You’ll also enjoy access to unlimited DVR storage.